Introduction to Geospatial Data in R

 The st_read() function will read geospatial data from most established geospatial data file formats.

-For this example, we will use a GeoJSON file (2020-electoral-counties.geojson) of county-level election data that you can download here.
+For this example, we will use a GeoJSON file (2019-state-energy.geojson) of state-level energy production and consumption election data that you can download here.

 Choropleth maps can be created from sf polygon objects with the plot() command, although you will probably need to add additional parameters to get the kind of map you are looking for.

-If you simply plot() the counties, the plot() function will create tiny, unreadable plots of as many of the object's fields as it can fit on a plot:
+If you simply plot() the states, the plot() function will create tiny, unreadable plots of as many of the object's fields as it can fit on a plot:

 Therefore, you must select a specific field to plot() using the text name of the field to map enclosed in quotation marks (because it is text) and square brackets.
-In this example we use the Winner.2012 with the name of the 2012 presidential candidate that won each county.
-The key.pos=1 parameter puts the legend at the bottom rather than the side:
+In this example:

 If you want a more-traditional box legend, you can use the legend() function: